-

 ISBN: 978-1-935125-56-3

-Purchase "A Fouled Nest" as a paperback from Ingram Books or from any of the links below:
+"A Fouled Nest" —paperback available from any of the links below:

 Those readers familiar with Los Gatos are probably scratching their heads about locations depicted in my stories.
 I took liberties with street names and various areas.
 Though all of the characters depicted in the book are fictional, they are also composites of persons I've met throughout my life.
 The Webb clan is totally fictional.
 Their actions and demeanor are made up.
 The only things that I gleaned from my parents for these stories were their nostalgia and insight into life in Los Gatos during their formative years. —Steve Sporleder